 To solve this problem, language and extension specifications must be easy to compose and some modular analyses, performed by the language extension writers, need to provide the assurance that the extension has the characteristics needed to compose with other extensions.

 Much of our research is evaluated by writing software that realizes these ideas.
-Collectively, the tools and specfications described below satisfy the above criteria.
+Collectively, the tools and specifications described below satisfy the above criteria.

 ableC is our primary vehicle for investigating extensible languages.
 This specification implements the C11 standard of the C programming language.

 Silver is our attribute grammar system.
 The specifications for ableC and its extensions are written in the Silver AG language.

 Uniquely, Silver supports a modular analysis that extension writers can use to certify that their extension will compose with other independently-developed, and similarly certified, extensions to form a well-defined attribute grammar.
 Essentially, this ensures that the composed attribute grammar will work.

 Copper is a parser and scanner generator that generates integrated LR parsers and context-aware scanners from language specifications based on context-free grammars and regular expressions.
 The generated scanners use context (in the form of the current LR parse state) to be more discriminating in recognizing tokens.
 This is useful in extensible language settings and has the nice benefit of making LR parse table conflicts less likely.